 - All diseases except TB and HIV: 408-885-3709

-Who is required to report a communicable disease?
+Who is required to report a communicable diease?

-- Medical doctors, osteopaths, veterinarians, podiatrists, nurse practitioners, physician assistants, nurses, nurse midwives, infection control practitioners, medical examiners, coroners, dentists, and administrators of health facilities and clinics knowing of a case or suspected case of a communicable disease are required to report it to the local health department according to [California Code of Regulations (CCR),Title 17, Section 2500].
+- Medical doctors, osteopaths, veterinarians, podiatrists, nurse practitioners, physician assistants, nurses, nurse midwives, infection control practitioners, medical examiners, coroners, dentists, and administrators of health facilities and clinics (California Code of Regulations [CCR],Title 17, Section 2500).

-- In addition, anyone in charge of a public or private school, kindergarten, boarding school, or preschool also is required to report these diseases (See section 2508).
+- Anyone in charge of a public or private school, kindergarten, boarding school, or preschool (CCR, Title 17, Section 2508).